 Have financial goals to meet?
 KOHO‘s automated savings feature can help you reach it easily.
 It is a good way to stay motivated without having to put in a lot of effort.
 The RoundUp feature also helps automate savings as it allows users to continue to add money to the stash without much effort.

 KOHO is one of the few companies that offer card owners a chance to earn interest on the money deposited.
-You will earn 1.2% interest, which is pretty good, especially when compared to traditional banks.
+You will earn between 0.5% and 4.5% interest depending on your plan, which is pretty good, especially when compared to traditional banks.
 The money that you earn can be used to make purchases.

 KOHO Early Payroll